Did you now that a National Debt Is Just Negative Numbers With No Value? Learn more at Debt Loan Payoff .

 It is absolutely imperative that you understand that money exists only in the human mind.
-You can not hold money in your hand, not you, not any one.
+You can not hold money in your hand, not you, not anyone.
 Money exists as an unreal concept to enable us to run our economy easier.
 Money must only represent the value of human labor (including services) and the natural resources labor touches.
 Being unreal, money can NOT be printed.

 Some analogies from our everyday life will help to explain these concepts.
 The numbers and numerals that we studied in school are imaginary, meaning unreal.
 Plain, old numbers are unreal.
 When attached to something real, they take on more meaning, but the numbers are still unreal.
 When attached, numbers represent a certain amount of something real or unreal.
-In that way numbers are like currency that represents unreal money.
+In that way, numbers are like a currency that represents unreal money.
 Let’s consider 3 apples.
 The apples are real, but the 3 is unreal.
 Instead of saying apple, apple, apple, we can say 3 apples.
 That is convenient.
 We are using an unreal idea to make communication easier.

 Later in school, in algebra, we learned that x could equal something we needed to find.
 That x is certainly unreal, but it is useful in finding an unreal number that can be attached to something real.
-In algebra we use unreal to find more unreal, and it works well to our benefit.
+In algebra, we use unreal to find more unreal, and it works well to our benefit.
 Then we learned about negative numbers.
 They were appropriately called imaginary and minus.
 Negative numbers can exist only in our human mind, but they are handy to use to find other numbers and to represent an absence.
 A negative amount of money can mean how much we must dig up to pay our bills.
 That’s handy, though painful, and is unreal, though binding.
 The positive numbers are called real numbers, but are they really real?
 This may be the subject of another thesis.
 But anyway, you get the idea.
-In math we learn to use imaginary concepts that are useful in thinking and communicating.
+In math, we learn to use imaginary concepts that are useful in thinking and communicating.

-If you continued in math, you learned about i, the square root of minus one.
+If you continued in math, you learned about I, the square root of minus one.
 It does not exist and can not be changed to a real number.
 But its concept is handy to use in finding other numbers.

 For those of you who don’t like math, let’s take a look at literature.
 There is fiction, which means unreal, and there is non-fiction, which means real.
 Fiction is a story that never was real.
 Non-fiction is a story that once was real.